Early Verification of Legal Compliance via Bounded Satisfiability Checking: Incremental Search for Bounded Counterexamples

 \subsection{Over- and Under-Approximation}

-$\mainAlg$ searches for a counter-example in a FO domain $D_{AU}$ whose size is bounded by a given volume bound $\bound$.
-Instead of directly searching inside $D_{AU}$, $\mainAlg$ starts with an under-approximated domain $\domainUnder \subseteq D_{AU}$ where every relational object in $\domainUnder$ is in also $D_{AU}$.
-With $\domainUnder$, we can create an over- and an under-approximation query to the bounded satisfiability problem.
-Such queries are used to check satisfiability of FO formulas with domain $\domainUnder$. $\mainAlg$ starts with a small domain $\domainUnder$ and gradually expands it until either SAT or UNSAT is returned, or the domain size exceeds some limit (bounded-UNSAT).
+$\naiveAlg$ grounds the input \tfol formulas in a fixed domain $\domain$ (fixed by the bound $\bound$).
+Instead, $\mainAlg$ under-approximates $\domain$ to $\domainUnder$ such that $\domainUnder \subseteq \domain$.
+With $\domainUnder$, we can create an over- and an under-approximation query to the bounded satisfiability checking problem.
+Such queries are used to check the satisfiability of \tfol formulas with domain $\domainUnder$. $\mainAlg$ starts with a small domain $\domainUnder$ and gradually expands it until either SAT or UNSAT is returned, or the domain size exceeds some limit (bounded-UNSAT).

 0.05in